 The online food retail industry provides a useful business model for understanding timely operational responses to the sudden shift in customer demand for essential goods.
-This is a sector that has had to pivot sharply for an emergency response, ensuring people can safely purchase food and supplies with limited human contact or even contact-free delivery.
+This is a sector that has had to pivot sharply for emergency response, ensuring people can safely purchase food and supplies with limited human contact or even contact-free delivery.

 If you’re thinking of ways to position your business to both combat the current global health crisis and create needed new economic opportunities, consider e-commerce grocery delivery.
 Here’s how:

 For web developers and grocery store owners, now’s the time to partner up!
 Web developers have the needed expertise to assist grocery stores transition from relying on brick-and-mortar operations, allowing them to adapt to current needs, and maintain their businesses in new circumstances – and beyond.

 Quickly developing an online grocery shopping platform for grocery stores enables them to meet the rise in customer demands, deliver products and services, and prepare for a future where more and more business will be conducted virtually.

 With the recent rise in e-commerce in Saudi Arabia, there’s an equal need to boost delivery services.
 As the pandemic continues, online retailer BinDawood, with two grocery and household supplies e-commerce platforms, has not only kept all its 72 stores open but has also hired additional packers and drivers to meet delivery demands.

 If you run a small delivery company, or a large supplier or distributor, or even a taxi service, now’s the time to get creative and expand and diversify your product and service offerings to include food transport solutions.